 Grayscale Seeing Increasing Demand From Institutional Investors

-Michael Sonnenshein, managing director at Grayscale told CNBC that Bitcoin’s falling prices haven’t deterred existing clients from investing into digital currency.
-He stated that assets flows have been strong, despite price declines.
+Michael Sonnenshein, managing director at Grayscale told CNBC that Bitcoin’s falling prices haven’t deterred existing clients from

 Most of these investments were made by institutional investors like hedge funds, endowments, hedge funds, and other professional investors.
 Grayscale presently has nine cryptocurrency products.
 Most of Grayscales clients are high net worth individuals or family offices.